Open Accessibility Menu

 Succession planning support

 Given its overlap with talent management and professional development, the role of HR in the succession planning process is clear.
 HR teams will help to ensure the process is carried out fairly and in line with wider business objectives.
-For smaller businesses without an established HR function, consultancy firms and business continuity experts can offer succession planning support.

 Frequently asked questions

-What is the difference between succession planning and succession management?
+What’s the difference between succession planning and succession management?

 Succession planning is the process of identifying and preparing successors for a select group of key employees, while succession management refers to the development of talent pipelines more broadly across a business.